-• A list of all side scan sonar contacts of unknown source in a tabular format (e.g., DBF).
+• A list of all side scan sonar contacts of unknown source in a DBF table.

-- latitude/longitude to six decimal places of all side scan sonar contacts. - additional fields to the table as needed (see sample table above). - A georeferenced TIFF file of the side scan sonar mosaic.

-D. Geotechnical Data/Analysis
+- latitude/longitude to six decimal places of all side scan sonar contacts. - additional fields to the table as needed (see sample table above). - A georeferenced TIFF file of the side scan sonar mosaic. - D. Geotechnical Data/Analysis